jafer1234/Python-Pathfinding-Algorithm-Visualisation/README.md

 - A* pathfinding algorithm
 - Place a start and end node
 - Place walls
-- Initiate, clear and reset visulization
+- Initiate, clear and reset visulisation

 ![](ezgif.com-video-to-gif.gif)